Skip to Content

 pik.com/free-vector/senior-professor-lecturing-students-group-classroom_7732664.htm#fromView=search&page=1&position=14&uuid=fe3567ee-2398-4f5f-87d5-7c0665deece9">Image by pch.vector on Freepik

 At the UEMS, we have the conviction that the quality of care is directly linked to the quality of training provided to the healthcare professionals.
-We aim at improving Post-graduate Training across Europe our way i.e. in developing training standards, which we call European Training Requirements (ETR).
+We aim at improving Post-graduate Training (PGT) across Europe our way and with the expertise of our people: developing post-graduate training standards and guidelines in medical specialties or medical disciplines, the UEMS European Training Requirements (ETR).

-The ETR set out the knowledge, skills, and competencies that a specialist must acquire during their training in order to practice independently and safely in their chosen specialty.
+Within a fractionated landscape of post-graduate trainings across Europe, and its neighbour countries, the ETRs aim at setting for all PGT uniformed standards of knowledge, skills, and competencies that specialists must acquire during their post-graduate training in order to practice independently and safely in their chosen specialty.

 The development & adoption of ETRs